 sudo chown -R root:root /var/lib/tripwire/

-If you no longer need Tripwire, uninstall it and remove its dependencies:
+If you no longer need Tripwire, purge the package first:

 Conclusion